rjellis/pijp-dti/README.md

 **Open a GUI to QC the nonlinear registration**

 Queues up cases where SegQC has passed.
-If 'pass' is selected, the results from RoiStats are stored in the Database.
+If 'pass' is submitted, the results from RoiStats are stored in the Database.

 ### StoreInDatabase